undergrad-partner-school

 Tuition and Fees

 In 2025, tuition amounted to $66,670 for all full-time domestic students.
-As this is a private institution, there is no difference in tuition for out-of-state or international students.
+Since Johns Hopkins University is a private institution, there is no difference in tuition for out-of-state or international students.

 Books and Supplies

 Another important expense to take into consideration is the approximate cost of books and supplies for a college or university.
-Most students have to pay about $1,367 for books and supplies during their time at Johns Hopkins University.
+The estimated price of books and supplies for a full-time student of this school is $1,367.

 Boarding

-At Johns Hopkins University, the 2025 annual cost of room and board (on campus) was $22,430.
-If you only needed a dormitory room, you had to pay $13,878 for the 2025 academic year.
+In 2025, room and board cost at Johns Hopkins University amounted to $22,430 a year.
+If you only needed a room on the campus, you had to pay $13,878 for the 2025 academic year.
 The estimated expense of room-only (on campus) for commuters not living at home was $11,762.

 Tuition $ 66,670